kubernetes/ingress-nginx/docs/user-guide/ingress-path-matching.md

 The ingress controller supports **case insensitive** regular expressions in the `spec.rules.http.paths.path` field.
 This can be enabled by setting the `nginx.ingress.kubernetes.io/use-regex` annotation to `true` (the default is false).

-!!! hint
-    Kubernetes only accept expressions that comply with the RE2 engine syntax.
-It is possible that valid expressions accepted by NGINX cannot be used with ingress-nginx, because the PCRE library (used in NGINX) supports a wider syntax than RE2.
-    See the [RE2 Syntax](https://github.com/google/re2/wiki/Syntax) documentation for differences.

 See the [description](./nginx-configuration/annotations.md#use-regex) of the `use-regex` annotation for more details.

 ```yaml